dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/core/enum/error-code.md

    trialLicense                     = -20010
    /**The license is not valid for current version*/ licenseVersionNotMatch           = -20011
+   /**Failed to reach License Tracking Server.*/ failedToReachDLS                 = -20200
    /** -30000~-39999: DBR error code. */
    /** The barcode format is invalid. */ barcodeFormatInvalid             = -30009
+   /** The QR Code license is invalid. */ qrLicenseInvalid                 = -30016
+   /** The 1D Barcode license is invalid. */
+   1DLicenseInvalid                 = -30017
+   /** The PDF417 license is invalid. */
+   pdf417LicenseInvalid             = -30019
+   /** The DATAMATRIX license is invalid. */ dataMatrixLicenseInvalid         = -30020
    /** The custom module size is invalid. */ customModuleSizeInvalid          = -30025
+   /** The AZTEC license is invalid. */ aztecLicenseInvalid              = -30041
+   /** The Patchcode license is invalid. */ patchCodeLicenseInvalid          = -30046
+   /** The Postal code license is invalid. */ postalCodeLicenseInvalid         = -30047
+   /** The DPM license is invalid. */ dpmLicenseInvalid                = -30048
+   /** The frame decoding thread already exists. */ frameDecodingThreadExists        = -30049
+   /** Failed to stop the frame decoding thread. */ stopDecodingThreadFailed         = -30050
+   /** The Maxicode license is invalid. */ maxiCodeLicenseInvalid           = -30057
+   /** The GS1 Databar license is invalid. */
+   gs1DatabarLicenseInvalid         = -30058
+   /** The GS1 Composite code license is invalid. */
+   gs1CompositeLicenseInvalid       = -30059
+   /** The DotCode license is invalid. */ dotCodeLicenseInvalid            = -30061
+   /** The Pharmacode license is invalid. */ pharmaCodeLicenseInvalid         = -30062
    /*[Barcode Reader] No license found.*/ dbrLicenseNotFound               = -30063
    /** -40000~-49999: DLR error code */
+   /** Character Model file is not found. */ characterModelFileNotFound       = -40100
    /** There is a conflict in the layout of TextLineGroup. */ textLineGroupLayoutConflict      = -40101
    /** There is a conflict in the regex of TextLineGroup. */